 At each Post Office there are counter positions that have a computer terminal, a visual display unit and a keyboard and printer.
-This individual system records all completed transactions input by the counter clerk working at that counter position.
-Clerks log on to the system by using their own unique password.
-The transactions performed by each clerk, and the associated cash and stock level information, are recorded by the computer system in a stock unit.
-Once logged on, all completed transactions performed by the clerk must be recorded and entered on the computer and are accounted for within the user's allocated stock unit.
+Clerks log on to the system by using their own unique User ID to that particular Branch.
+The transactions performed by each clerk, and the associated cash and stock level information, are recorded against a stock unit and retained in a central database.
+Once logged on, all completed customer sessions performed by the clerk must be recorded and entered on the computer and are accounted for against the user's allocated stock unit on the central database.
+Communications between the counter and the Data Centre are carried out over a Local Area Network within the Branch, connecting through to a Branch